dashevo/wallet-lib/docs/develop/logging.md

 ### Log levels

-Theses are the different level used internally sorted from the less verbose to the most.
+These are the different levels used internally sorted from the least verbose to the most.

 - `error` - Warn about issues that are near critical (but are not straight thrown errors).
 - `warn` - Warn about issues that aren't so critical.